Sotera/graphene-instagram/README.md

 After doing a scrape of data:
+0) Setup your elastic search server and have it running.

-1) uncomment and modify the esurl to point to your elasticsearch server i.e.  http://localhost:9200
+1) uncomment and modify the esurl to point to your elasticsearch server i.e.  http://localhost:9200 1.1) pip install elasticsearch if you don't have it
 2) python src/ingest.py conf/config.yaml
 3) ???
 4) Profit!